Tuition and Fees

 A nonrefundable fee of $75 is payable upon submission of application for admission.
 Please make fees payable to KYCOM/Treasurer and note on the check “application fee for KYCOM.”

 A nonrefundable fee of $1,000 is payable after a student has been accepted to the School.
 Those accepted on or after October 15 will have until December 14 (or 30 days after they have received an offer of admission, whichever date is later); those accepted on or after December 15 will have 30 days; those accepted on or after January 15 will have 14 days; and those accepted on or after June 15 may be asked for an immediate deposit.
 Payment is credited toward the tuition fee upon matriculation.

 Tuition is due and payable at the time of invoicing before the beginning of each academic year.
-Tuition is subject to change annually.
+Tuition is $40,120 and is subject to change annually.